rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The model is first trained on the labeled data, then used to predict labels for the unlabeled data.
 These pseudo-labeled data points are added to the training set, and the model is retrained iteratively.

+**Cost Function**: The cost function typically involves the standard supervised loss for the labeled data and the pseudo-labeled data.

 **Example**: Identifying new phishing websites by training a model on a small set of labeled phishing and non-phishing sites and iteratively incorporating pseudo-labeled sites.

 ##### Bootstrap Aggregating (Bagging) for Self-Training
 **When to Use**: Use bagging for self-training to reduce the variance and improve the robustness of the model.

 **How It Works**: Multiple models are trained on different subsets of the labeled data, and each model is used to label the unlabeled data.
 The pseudo-labeled data are then aggregated to retrain the models.

+**Cost Function**: The cost function involves combining the supervised losses of each model trained on its respective subset and the aggregated pseudo-labeled data.

 **Example**: Enhancing intrusion detection by training multiple models on different subsets of labeled network traffic and using their consensus to label new traffic data.